ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md

 ## An index design for massive data scales

 In traditional relational database management systems the primary index would contain one entry per table row.
 For our data set this would result in the  primary index - often a <a href="https://en.wikipedia.org/wiki/B%2B_tree" target="_blank">B(+)-Tree</a> data structure - containing 8.87 million entries.
 Such an index allows the fast location of specific rows, resulting in high efficiency for lookup queries and point updates.
 Searching an entry in a B(+)-Tree data structure has average time complexity of <font face = "monospace">O(log2 n)</font>.
 For a table of 8.87 million rows this means 23 steps are required to locate any index entry.
 This capability comes at a cost: additional disk and memory overheads and higher insertion costs when adding new rows to to the table and entries to the index (and also sometimes rebalancing of the B-Tree).

 Considering the challenges associated with B-Tree indexes, table engines in ClickHouse utilise a different approach.
 The ClickHouse [MergeTree Engine Family](/docs/en/engines/table-engines/mergetree-family/index.md) has been designed and  optimized to handle massive data volumes.
 These tables are designed to receive millions of row inserts per second and store very large (100s of Petabytes) volumes of data.
 Data is quickly written to a table [part by part](/docs/en/engines/table-engines/mergetree-family/mergetree.md/#mergetree-data-storage), with rules applied for merging the parts in the background.
 In ClickHouse each part has its own primary index.
 When parts are merged, then the merged part’s primary indexes are also merged.
 At the very large scale that ClickHouse is designed for, it is paramount to be very disk and memory efficient.
-Therefore, instead of indexing every row, the primary index for a part has one index entry (known as a ‘mark’) per group of rows (called ‘granule’).
+Therefore, instead of indexing every row, the primary index for a part has one index entry (known as a ‘mark’) per group of rows (called ‘granule’) - this technique is called **sparse index**.

-This sparse indexing is possible because ClickHouse is storing the rows for a part on disk ordered by the primary key column(s).
+Sparse indexing is possible because ClickHouse is storing the rows for a part on disk ordered by the primary key column(s).
 Instead of directly locating single rows (like a B-Tree based index), the sparse primary index allows it to quickly (via a binary search over index entries) identify groups of rows that could possibly match the query.
 The located groups of potentially matching rows (granules) are then in parallel streamed into the ClickHouse engine in order to find the matches.
 This index design allows for the primary index to be small (it can, and must, completely fit into the main memory), whilst still significantly speeding up query execution times: especially for range queries that are typical in data analytics use cases.

 The following illustrates in detail how ClickHouse is building and using its sparse primary index.
 Later on in the article we will discuss some best practices for choosing, removing, and ordering the table columns that are used to build the index (primary key columns).

 ## A table with a primary key

 Create a table that has a compound primary key with key columns UserID and URL: